-Taprooted plants with narrow, grassy, aromatic leaves that form small, evergreen foliage tufts about 8 in. high, 1 ft. wide.
+Taprooted plants with narrow, grassy, aromatic leaves that form small, evergreen foliage tufts about 8 inches high, 1 feet wide.
 Somewhat reminiscent of thrift (Armeria).
 Blooms during warm months (nearly all year in mild-winter climates).
-Yellow daisies to 112 in. wide have rays with notched edges; blossoms are usually carried singly on stems.
+Yellow daisies to 112 inches wide have rays with notched edges; blossoms are usually carried singly on stems.
 Give well-drained soil.
 Cut off faded flower spikes to neaten plants and prolong bloom.
 Tolerant of heat, cold, drought.
 With some moisture, will reseed.
 Attractive in containers.

 - Native to plains from Canada to Texas.